GNAR1ZARD/gnar_blog/_posts/2024-04-21-john-writeup.md

    - Use John the Ripper with an appropriate wordlist to attempt to uncover the passphrase.

 Cracking SSH key passwords is a testament to John the Ripper's versatility, providing crucial capabilities for security testing and ethical hacking.
 This technique is essential for scenarios where key-based SSH access needs to be recovered or secured against potential passphrase vulnerabilities.

+### Acknowledgments

+This guide was inspired by the TryHackMe module created by PoloMints, available at [https://tryhackme.com/r/room/johntheripper0](https://tryhackme.com/r/room/johntheripper0).